Eastfield Primary School SEND Provision

 The classrooms at Eastfield are fully accessible for children with mobility issues.
 We can move our classes if we need to in order to accommodate a child who joins the school.

 There is a disabled toilet available and a medical room with a changing area and wet room.

-In school we have a range of equipment designed to support the development of children’s coordination and motor skills in class but if any child needs additional equipment we will get this through specialist services for example Occupational therapy.
+In school we have a range of equipment designed to support the development of children’s coordination and motor skills in class but if any child needs additional equipment we will get this through specialist services for example occupational therapy.

 Children joining our school from the nursery visit their new classroom in the main school several times before the start of the new school year.
-Reception class teachers introduce the children to the school once they start to make sure they are confident in their new surrounding and we have staggered intakes where SEN need is a priority.
+Reception class teachers introduce the children to the school once they start to make sure they are confident in their new surrounding and we have staggered intakes where SEND need is a priority.

 We have close working relationships with other pre-school providers and services in the local area and we also encourage them to visit to help prepare children who will be joining Eastfield.